PhilPalmer/lbf-hack-tutorial/README.md

 {{ forks }}
 ```

 This is standard Nextflow code which is used as a template.
-Any code in the the double curley brackets `{{}}` is flowcraft code which will be replaced when building pipelines.
+Any code in the double curley brackets `{{}}` is FlowCraft code which will be replaced when building pipelines.

 ### ii.
 Classes